Please update your browser.

 Dancing to Diversity: How a Workout Class Helped Tackle Inclusion in the Office

-Taking dance workout classes with his wife, Chris Thompson soon learned how the dynamics of diversity and inclusion worked in the dance room—and in the boardroom.
+Taking dance workout classes with his wife, Chris Thompson soon learned how the dynamics of diversity, equity & inclusion worked in the dance room—and in the boardroom.

 When Chris Thompson, Executive Director, Head of Diverse Advisor Experiences at JPMorgan Chase, recalls his first visit to a hip-hop exercise class, he always mentions his wife.
 At the time, the demands of work and family meant that the pair didn't spend as much time together, and his wife had proposed the class as a way to rekindle their connection.